 - Heart Bed Nest/Reclining Bound Angle Pose

 - Radiant Breath

 - Intuitive Movement

 - Passion Breathing

-Corinne’s Yoga Therapy for Sexual Wellness Workshop will be available spring 2019.
+Corinne’s Yoga Therapy for Sexual Wellness Workshop will be available in spring 2019.

 Sign up for Corinne’s newsletter and be notified for upcoming workshops and classes.
 BONUS – you will receive a FREE copy of Corinne’s Intention Setting Meditation.